-The Pennsylvania Department of Labor and Industry manages the state’s system of workers’ compensation.
+The Pennsylvania Department of Labor and Industry manages the state’s system of workers’ compensation and are in charge of maintaining Pennsylvania workers compensation laws.
 This system is designed to offer financial assistance to people who become ill or injured in some manner related to their employment.

-There are different types of benefits available under the workers’ compensation system.
+There are different types of benefits available under the current Pennsylvania workers compensation laws.
 Among these are the following:

 - Wage benefits are paid to compensate employees for the income that they lose as a result of their injury or illness when an injury or illness prevents them from working.